Jevuska/stt2-extension-add-terms/readme.txt

  * The excerpt preview of terms result is supported by Plugin Search Excerpt by Scott Yang
  * Autocomplete terms suggestion is supported by Google Suggest for jQuery plugin by Haochi Chen

+= Next Feature =
+ * Convert terms into custom taxonomy and feature on terms meta

 == Installation ==
 1. Upload the entire `STT2 Extension Add Terms` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure your settings and you are ready to go.
+4. Multiple Widget available under title `STT2EXTAT Terms List`
+5. You can use shortcode `[stt2extat]` to show terms list inside post content.

 == Frequently Asked Questions ==
 = Can I add bulk terms ? =
 Yes, you can.
-After you add one or more terms via input field, just add your terms list that separated by comma into textarea.
+After you add one or more terms via input field, just add your terms list that separated by comma or add per-line into textarea.

 == Screenshots ==
 1. STT2EXTAT General Settings
 2. STT2EXTAT Manual Insert Tool and Term Stats
-3. STT2EXTAT Widget
+3. STT2EXTAT Multiple Widget
+4. STT2EXTAT Permalink for search page

 == Changelog ==
+* 1.1.1 = December 16, 2015
+ * Patch `wp_list_pluck` when `array_column` function undefined during installation, even this plugin no longer support server with PHP versions lower than 7.
+ * Fix `jquery-stt2extat.js` to enable `enter` key when input terms into textararea.

 * 1.1.0 = December 15, 2015
  * Create admin plugin
  * Available to get terms via referrer